ianimbuga/Annagram-PlatForm/README.md

 ## Use Case
-The Social Platform is designed for users to share posts, comment, and like content.
+The Annagram Platform is designed for users to share posts, comment, and like content.
 It enables social interactions, content sharing, and engagement, providing a community-driven platform for users to connect and express themselves.

 ## Features
 * Post Creation: Users can create and share posts with text and images.